Carmel Business Ordinances

 Hours of Operation

 Businesses located in the Residential and Limited Commercial (RC) District or within three hundred feet (300’) of the Single Family Residential (R-1) District are allowed to operate between 6:00 a.m. and 9:00 p.m. except for the following, which are allowed to operate between 8:00 a.m. and 8:00 p.m.

 - Video stores

 All other businesses and locations may operate without specific time restrictions.

+As one of the most commonly reviewed Carmel Business Ordinances, please be mindful of the Sign Standards.
 Prior to installing your sign, please obtain and review a sign application packet that describes the standards applicable to sign location and construction.
 Some important standards to remember include: